Still December 22nd into the solstice, into the new year really.

 We've got to adopt the new paradigm very rapidly because we are facing existential.

-So they could come down here and wipe off all humanity if we continue to be butt heads, and they must come down here and kill us all if we continue to be buttheads if we don't get our shit together.
+So they could come down here and wipe off all humanity if we continue to be buttheads.

 The reason that they have to do this is because we are a threat to them.

-Okay, and there's a shitload more of them than there are of us.
+And there's a shitload more of them than there are of us.

-We don't have any mechanism for doing so in terms of we don't have uh an inculcated approach within our social order for these kinds of things because of the nature of humans.
+We don't have any mechanism for doing so in terms of we don't have an inculcated approach within our social order for these kinds of things because of the nature of humans.

-And uh we don't have a mechanism within our power structure that allows us to easily slide from one paradigm over to another.
+And we don't have a mechanism within our power structure that allows us to easily slide from one paradigm over to another.

 It's been hugely disruptive every time it's happened in the past.

-Uh they're just we just don't have the time on that.
+We just don't have the time on that.

-Okay, I gotta get moving here already.
+Okay, I got to get moving here.

-Uh we're gonna have uh uh financial crash, aliens, when aliens show up, your markets always go to shit.
+Aliens, when aliens show up, your markets always go to shit.

 Why is that?

-Well, because all of a sudden you're in an open system, not a closed system, and so all of the rules you've devised for your closed system are now thrown out, and everybody gets a um uh basically a real attitude about shit, and so they start doing things differently.
+And so all of the rules you've devised for your closed system are now thrown out and everybody gets a basically a real attitude about shit.

 So all patterns in the past can be thrown away.

-Uh will the space aliens come down and talk to Trump?
+Will the space aliens come down and talk to Trump?

 They're not organized necessarily the way that we are.

-Uh the space aliens that are showing up now have issues with what we're doing.
+The space aliens that are showing up now have issues with what we're doing.

 There's no reason for them to have giant ships to go trucking around in space because there is no space to transit.